 Other operating expenses of £321.9 million, increased by 12% on the prior year (2022: £287.5 million).
-Much of this expenditure was to support the growth in university operations, such as additional £3.6 million on residential property leases to support the increased student population and £12 million of direct costs to support the growing Research income.
+Much of this expenditure was to support the growth in university operations, such as additional £3.6 million on residential

 Investment in both staff and non-staff costs have been priorities to strategically important initiatives and to areas of student growth.
 There has been a strong emphasis on cost control everywhere else to offset some of the impact of high inflation.